mcenek/cognitiveABM/README.md

 Perceptron - uses an agent's genomes as values in a perceptron matrix and is used to make decisions.

-QLearning - the newest and most experimental module of code, I would visit this first if I was going to redo/verify a section of code.
-We implemented this last and it has given Daniel a lot of trouble.
-Go to Daniel Borg for questions about this code.
+QLearning - Uses QLearning maps, found in `Examples/HillClimberABMExample/layers`, to train agents.
+To start, the generated qmap is not included in the files and will be created when the QLearning module is run for the first time.

 ### What needs re-coding

 #### Essential:

-The QLearning module we had working for a short while, but it's currently not in use (would be used in `Animal.cs`), but Daniel has been having some issues with the data structure as of late.
-Just needs to be cleaned up and some index out of bounds errors removed.
+The QLearning module has a bug where the generated qmap can end up with NaN values if there was a previous generated qMap present while training agents

+The QLearning module needs to be edited to more extensively test the qlearning process (such as having the agents roam without a map and seeing what happens over time)

 #### Desired:

 The slowest part of each iteration is running the simulation of the agents itself, and I think this is caused by the amount of math and calculations that is done each step when agents use the perceptron to decide where to move.
 Optimizing the perceptron (`Perceptron.cs`) math would greatly increase performance.
+One potential optimization is using a faster matrix multiplication algorithm.

 ## Useful Additions